NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 A note on secondary observers and targets: although secondary s/c and/or targets might be present in the SPICE kernels, **they do not have to be present in the Configuration File, nor in the bundle PDS4 labels**.
-It is perfectly fine to use the primary s/c and target for all kernels.
+It is perfectly fine to use the primary s/c and target for all kernels when appropriate.

 This is the case for the InSight SPICE kernel bundle: the secondary s/c MARCO-A and MARCO-B use InSight in their labels as observer.
 If this simplified approach